adrianomota/adrianomota/README.md

 ##### Software Engineer passionate about technology, distributed system, Elixir functional language and all about Erlang VM ecosystem.

 - 🚀 I'm learning and use functional language Elixir to produce Api applications and all ecosystem Erlang VM!
+- 👀 I'm very interested in Elixir and functional programming λ
 - 🎓 graduated in computer science
 - 🙂 I'm currently working fullstack engineer at @ltm
 - 📬 i'm open to opportunities in elixir and phoenix backend engineer